If you are taking the phone course, please click here to download copies of the course materials.

 - These sites provide consumers with information about the interest rates, grace periods, credit limits, and benefits of different credit card accounts.

 - AnnualCreditReport.com: This site provides individuals with free credit reports once a year.

 - Equifax, Experian, and Transunion are the three major credit bureaus that issue credit reports.
-Their sites provide information about the types of information on a credit report and they provide credit scores for a nominal fee.
+Their sites provide information about content included in a credit report and they provide credit scores for a nominal fee.

 - MyFICO.com: This site provides information about the formula used to calculate most credit scores.

-- Insurance Quote Comparisons: These websites compare insurance quotes offered by different carriers.
+- These websites compare insurance quotes offered by different carriers.

 - You can obtain a quote for many types of policies from these company websites:

 - Alcoholics Anonymous, Narcotics Anonymous, and Gamblers Anonymous are organizations dedicated toward providing support and guidance to individuals recovering from substance abuse and gambling addictions.